Normal Edit Modifier¶

 - Vertex Group

 Allows per-item fine control of the mix factor.
-The vertex group influence can be reverted by using the small «arrow» button to the right.
+The vertex group influence can be inverted by using the arrow button to the right.

 - Max Angle

 Forbids new generated normals to have an angle to the original normal above that given threshold.
 This is useful to prevent extreme changes, that can even lead to inverting the front/back sides of a face, and consequently to shading artifacts.

 - Lock Polygon Normals (padlock icon)

 Prevents flipping (reversing front/back sides) of polygons which normal does not match anymore the side to which point its corners“ custom normals.
 Can also help to avoid shading issues.